The linearity of fixed point invariants: Background

 We start by recalling some relevant definitions from \cite{PS5}.
 We will not recall the definition of a \emph{derivator}; all we need to know is that it is a refinement of a homotopy category that also includes information about diagram categories and homotopy limits and colimits.
 If $\D$ is a derivator and $A$ is a small category, we write $\D(A)$ for the corresponding homotopy category of $A$-shaped diagrams.
 We refer to object of $\D(A)$ as ($A$-shaped) \emph{coherent diagrams} in $\D$.
 See~\cite{PS5} or~\cite{groth:ptstab,gps:additivity} for more details.

-The basic context used in~\cite{PS5} to prove the results we need is a derivator bicategory.
+The basic context used in~\cite{PS5} is a derivator bicategory.
 By definition, a \textbf{derivator bicategory} $\dW$ consists of the following data. \begin{itemize} \item A collection of objects $R$, $S$, $T$, $\ldots$. \item For each pair of objects $R$ and $S$ a derivator $\dW({R,S})$.
 We think of the category $\dW(R,S)(A)$ as the homotopy category of $A$-shaped diagrams in the ``hom-category'' $\dW(R,S)$. \item For each triple of objects $R$, $S$, and $T$, a morphism of derivators

 That is, we have a pseudonatural transformation between 2-functors $\cCat\op\to\cCAT$, which has components

 \item We require these morphisms $\odot$ to be cocontinuous in each variable separately \cite[Definition~3.19]{gps:additivity}. \item For each object $R$, a morphism of derivators $\tc\to \dW(R,R)$ (hence an object $\lI_{R,A}\in \dW(R,R)(A)$, varying pseudonaturally in $A\in\cCat$). \item Natural unit and associativity isomorphisms, i.e.\ invertible modifications